 John Callanan

 John Callanan comes to Metro with over 25 years of coaching girls’ lacrosse in the tri-state area.
 As the Suffern High School Girls Lacrosse Coach since 1998, Coach Callanan’s teams have featured over 45 All-Americans, and have earned several US Lacrosse “Top-25 National Rankings”.
 Coach Callanan’s club coaching experience began in 2002 when he created the Hudson Valley Hurricane Girls Lacrosse Club.
 Other coaching assignments that Callanan has taken on have been the Hudson Valley Regional Coach/Director of the US Lacrosse National Tournament(1999-Present), Hudson Valley Regional Coach/Director of the Empire State Games(2001-2008), and Founder/Director of the Suffern Girls Youth Lacrosse Club(1999-Present).
 Along with coaching, Mr. Callanan has been teaching history at Suffern High School since 1996, and has served as an Adjunct Instructor for Syracuse University’s Maxwell School of Public Policy since 2011.
 Mr. Callanan graduated from Le Moyne College, and he earned Masters Degree in Education from The City College of New York.
 While at Le Moyne, Coach Callanan played four years as a Defensive Midfielder for the Dolphins(’91-’94).
 Coach Callanan and his wife, Mary Lynn Collins-Callanan, reside in Tarrytown, N.Y. with their four children Daniel, Mary Kate, Johnny, and Rosie.
-John is the Head Coach of the Metro Magic 2030 team.
+John is the Co-Head Coach of the Metro Magic 2028 team.

 Bonnie Conklin

 Coach Conklin graduated Suffern High School as an All-American only to continue as a four year starter at George Mason University.
 Graduating in 1999 with All-American and 1st team All-CAA honors, Coach Conklin moved into coaching giving two years to James Madison University, reaching the Final Four in the 2000 NCAA Tournament, losing to Princeton in the semi-finals.
 She coached 5 collegiate All-Americans on that team.
 Her 2001 James Madison squad were CAA champions and lost by 1 goal to UMD in the quarter-finals of the NCAA tournament.
 Coach Conklin played for the Maryland Thunder, the first professional women’s lacrosse exhibition game in 2001 at the Capital Center in Washington, D.C.
 She currently works per diem at New York Presbyterian Hospital Cornell as a registered nurse on the labor & delivery unit as well as holding the position of head coach at St. Thomas Aquinas College.
 Coach Conklin has been a prominent part of the Metro staff since 1999.
 Coach Conklin resides in Suffern, New York with her three children.
-Coach Conklin is the Director of College Recruiting and the assistant coach of the Metro Magic 2026 team.
+Coach Conklin is the Director of College Recruiting and the Head Coach of the Metro Magic 2031 team.

 Greg Borchers

 Coach Borchers brings 20 years of coaching experience to Metro.
 He graduated in 2001 from Cortland with a Physical Education degree and received a masters degree in Special Education from CCNY in 2004.
 The Fall of 2019 will mark his 18th year employed by the NRCSD as a physical education teacher.
 Coach Borchers is currently the Head Coach of North Rockland Girls Varsity.
 He has held that position since 2006 and has accumulated over 200 wins.
 While serving as Head Coach, the team has won 8 League Titles, 5 Section 1 Class A titles (2012, 2016, 2017, 2018, 2019), and reached the NYS final 4 in 2016, 2017 & 2018.
 Coach Borchers has had the honor of coaching 13 U.S. Lacrosse High School All Americans, over 85 athletes who were named to the All Section Team, 115 players to the All League Teams and has coached the Rockland County player of the year 8 times.
 Over 60 student athletes have participated in college from the NR program at the D1, D2, D3 level.
 Coach Borchers has also coached the Hudson Valley Empire State Team, the Hudson Valley Hurricanes and the Hudson Valley WDNT for the past 10 Seasons.
-Coach Borchers is the director of Player Development for Metro’s youth teams and the assistant coach for the Metro Magic 2029 team.
+Coach Borchers is the director of Player Development for Metro’s youth teams and the Head coach for the Metro Magic 2029 team.

 Hilary Dougherty